Sureshpatil4348/Fxlabs.ai_Front_end/README.md

 ## Recent Updates

+### AI News Analysis: Newest-First Ordering (Latest)
+- News items now display in reverse chronological order across all tabs (Upcoming, Released, All).
+The newest events appear at the top regardless of tab.
+- Implementation: UI sorts by the event timestamp descending using `formatNewsLocalDateTime` for consistent parsing across ISO/original formats.
+- Affected file: `src/components/AINewsAnalysis.js`

 ### Quantum Analysis: Pair Selector Behavior (Latest)
 - Pair selector now opens on click and stays open until you click outside the dropdown area.
 - Selecting an option updates the symbol but does not auto-close the menu; click outside to close.